-2. Sir, a study conducted by MCI in June this year found that almost 80% of Singaporeans are concerned with online harms.1 In stark contrast, when we asked people how they feel about walking the streets of Singapore alone at night, 97% said they would be comfortable to do so.2 There is obviously a sizeable gap between how safe Singaporeans feel online, and offline.
+2. Sir, a study conducted by MCI in June this year found that almost 80% of Singapore residents are concerned with online harms.1 In stark contrast, when we ask people how they feel about walking alone on the streets of Singapore alone at night, 97% said that they would be comfortable to do so.2 There is obviously a sizeable gap between how safe Singaporeans feel online, and offline.

 3. Today, most of us remain connected online throughout the day.
 Online services have become the key conduits through which we communicate and consume content.

 4. Because of this, the prevalence of harmful online content on these services can have negative serious consequences on the physical, emotional, and mental well-being of society.

 5. The Bill we are debating today is not the first law introduced to secure our online space.
 The Government has, over the years, introduced targeted laws to deal with specific types of harmful online content and behaviour, including:

 a.
 Falsehoods, which are dealt with under the Protection from Online Falsehoods and Manipulation Act, or POFMA;